 If you believe your privacy rights have been violated, you may ﬁle a complaint with us or with the Secretary of the Department of Health and Human Services.
 To file a complaint with us, write to our Privacy Officer.
 All complaints must be in writing.
 Complaints to the Secretary may be filed either in paper or electronically.
 You will not be penalized or retaliated against for ﬁling a complaint.

-Free language services to people whose primary language is not English through use of qualified
+- Free language services to people whose primary language is not English through use of qualified interpreters and

 If you need these services, contact the Privacy Officer at SaraPath Diagnostics at (941) 362-8900.